-- 23. "Freeboard" means a factor of safety usually expressed in feet above a flood level for purposes of floodplain management.
-"Freeboard" tends to compensate for the many unknown factors, such as wave action, bridge openings, and the hydrological effect of urbanization of the watershed, that could contribute to flood heights greater than the height calculated for a selected size flood and floodway conditions. - 24.
-"Functionally Dependent Use" means a use which cannot perform its intended purpose unless it is located or carried out in close proximity to water.
-The term includes only docking facilities, port facilities that are necessary for the loading and unloading of cargo or passengers, and ship building and ship repair facilities, but does not include long-term storage or related manufacturing facilities. - 25.
-"Historic Structure" means any structure that is: - a.
-Listed individually in the National Register of Historic Places
+"Freeboard" - means a factor of safety usually expressed in feet above a flood level for purposes of floodplain management.
+"Freeboard" tends to compensate for the many unknown factors, such as wave action, bridge openings, and the hydrological effect of urbanization of the watershed, that could contribute to flood heights greater than the height calculated for a selected size flood and floodway conditions.

+"Functionally Dependent Use" - means a use which cannot perform its intended purpose unless it is located or carried out in close proximity to water.
+The term includes only docking facilities, port facilities that are necessary for the loading and unloading of cargo or passengers, and ship building and ship repair facilities, but does not include long-term storage or related manufacturing facilities.

+"Historic Structure" - means any structure that is:

-(a listing maintained by the Department of Interior) or preliminarily determined by the Secretary of the Interior as meeting the requirements for individual listing on the National Register; - Certified or preliminarily determined by the Secretary of the Interior as contributing to the historical significance of a registered historic district or a district preliminarily determined by the Secretary of the Interior to qualify as a registered historic district; - c.
-Individually listed on a local inventory of historic places in communities with historic preservation programs that have been certified either: - By an approved state program as determined by the Secretary of the Interior, or - 2.)
-Directly by the Secretary of the Interior in states without approved programs. - 26.
-"Locally Established Datum" means, for purposes of this Chapter, an elevation established for a specific site to which all other elevations at the site are referenced.
-This elevation is generally not referenced to the National Geodetic Vertical Datum (NGVD) or any other established datum and is used in areas where Mean Sea Level data is too far from a specific site to be practically used. - 27.
-"Lowest Floor" means the lowest floor of the lowest enclosed area (including basement).
+- a.
+Listed individually in the National Register of Historic Places (a listing maintained by the Department of Interior) or preliminarily determined by the Secretary of the Interior as meeting the requirements for individual listing on the National Register; - b.
+Certified or preliminarily determined by the Secretary of the Interior as contributing to the historical significance of a registered historic district or a district preliminarily determined by the Secretary of the Interior to qualify as a registered historic district; - c.
+Individually listed on a state inventory of historic places in states with historic preservation programs which have been approved by the Secretary of the Interior; or, and the state inventory of historic places in states with historic preservation programs which have been approved by the Secretary of the Interior; or, and the state inventory of historic places in states with historic places with historic p - d.
+Individually listed on a local inventory of historic places in communities with historic preservation programs that have been certified either: - 1.)
+By an approved state program as determined by the Secretary of the Interior, or - 2.)
+Directly by the Secretary of the Interior in states without approved programs.

+"Locally Established Datum" - means, for purposes of this Chapter, an elevation established for a specific site to which all other elevations at the site are referenced.
+This elevation is generally not referenced to the National Geodetic Vertical Datum (NGVD), North American Vertical Datum (NAVD), or any other established datum and is used in areas where Mean Sea Level data is too far from a specific site to be practically used.

-An unfinished or flood resistant enclosure, usable solely for parking of vehicles, building access, or storage in an area other than a basement area is not considered a building's lowest floor provided that such enclosure is not built so as to render the structure in violation of the applicable non-elevation design requirements of Section 5-6of this Chapter. - 28.
-"Manufactured Home" means a structure, transportable in one or more sections, which is built on a permanent chassis and is designed for use with or without a permanent foundation when connected to the required utilities.
-For purposes of this Chapter, the term "manufactured home" also includes park trailers, travel trailers, and other similar vehicles placed on a site for greater than 180 consecutive days. - 29.
-"Mean Sea Level" means, for purposes of the National Flood Insurance Program, the National Geodetic Vertical Datum Insurance Program, the National Geodetic Vertical Datum (NGVD) of 1929 or other datum, to which base flood elevations shown on the Town's flood Insurance Rate map are referenced.
+"Lowest Floor" - means the lowest floor of the lowest enclosed area (including basement).
+An unfinished or flood resistant enclosure, usable solely for parking of vehicles, building access, or storage in an area other than a basement area is not considered a building's lowest floor provided that such enclosure is not built so as to render the structure in violation of the applicable non-elevation design requirements of Section 5-6 of this Chapter.

+"Manufactured Home" - means a structure, transportable in one or more sections, which is built on a permanent chassis and is designed for use with or without a permanent foundation when connected to the required utilities.
+For purposes of this Chapter, the term "manufactured home" also includes park trailers, travel trailers, and other similar vehicles placed on a site for greater than 180 consecutive days.